Rey-EL/ppt-to-pdf-converter/README.md

 *   **Recursive Search:** Scans a selected folder and all its subfolders to find every PowerPoint presentation.
 *   **PDF Merging:** After conversion, it uses the `pypdf` library to merge all the newly created PDFs into a single file.
 *   **Clean & Safe:** Uses a temporary directory to store intermediate PDFs, which is automatically deleted upon completion, leaving no trace.
     *   **Robust Error Handling:** Provides detailed error messages if a file fails to convert or if another issue occurs.

 ---

+## Security Considerations

+This application is a local utility and does not interact with networks or external services, which means it is not directly susceptible to many common web-based vulnerabilities like those in the OWASP Top 10.
+However, users should always:

+*   **Backup Important Data:** Before converting critical PowerPoint presentations, ensure they are backed up.
+*   **Handle Sensitive Information:** Be mindful of the content within the presentations being converted, especially if they contain sensitive or confidential information.
+Ensure proper handling and storage of the resulting PDF document.
+*   **Keep System and Software Updated:** Ensure your operating system, Microsoft PowerPoint, and Python environment are kept up-to-date with the latest security patches.
+This is particularly important as the application relies on Microsoft PowerPoint's COM automation.

+---